garikkh/tsup-sourcemaps-demo/README.md

 1. This issue does not exist in `swc`, can be tested using the same steps as above and `build:swc` script instead of `build`.
+2. Also tested with `esbuild` using `build:esbuild` script, and the issue does NOT exist with esbuild either.
-2. If the existing `.js.map` file is invalidated in some way (syntax errors, invalid characters) it will discard it and generate a fresh, correct map file as expected.
+3. If the existing `.js.map` file is invalidated in some way (syntax errors, invalid characters) it will discard it and generate a fresh, correct map file as expected.